Efficient comparison of independence structures of log-linear models: Background knowledge and Notation

 From the above, it is easy to prove the following equivalence of context-specific independencies:

 or, equivalently,

 for all $X_i\neq X_j,\, U \cap W = \emptyset,\, U \cup W \subseteq {V}\setminus \{i,j\},\, \uu \in val(X_U)$.

-One key result of probabilistic models consists on the separation of the independence semantics of the distribution into an explicit structure.
-Interestingly, for log-linear distributions this structure is completely encoded by its set of features $F$.
-In other words, the set of features $F$ is sufficient for determining dependence or independence, formalized by replacing $p$ as the subscript in the notation of independencies, e.g., $\ci{X_A}{X_B}{X_C,x_D}_F$; and dependencies, e.g., $\ci{X_A}{X_B}{X_C,x_D}_F$.
+One key result of probabilistic models consists of the separation of the independence semantics of the distribution into an explicit structure.
+Interestingly, for log-linear distributions, this structure is completely encoded by its set of features $F$.
+In other words, the set of features $F$ is sufficient for determining dependence or independence, which is formalized by replacing $p$ as the subscript in the notation of independencies, e.g., $\ci{X_A}{X_B}{X_C,x_D}_F$, and dependencies, e.g., $\ci{X_A}{X_B}{X_C,x_D}_F$.

-Let us start with some intuitions, to then proceed with the formalization of these concepts.
+We shall start with some intuitions, to then proceed with the formalization of these concepts.
 For that, we first note that the numerical parameters $\theta_i$ in the logarithmic representation of Eq.~\ref{eq:jointloglinear} can take any real value.
-Non-null terms, i.e., $\theta_i \neq 0$, indicate the presence of probabilistic interactions among the variables that are together in the scope of a feature.
-In contrast, when $\theta_i=0$ for some $i$, the corresponding feature ``disappears" from the model and with it the interactions between the variables in its scope.
+Non-null terms, i.e., $\theta_i \neq 0$, indicate the presence of probabilistic interactions among the variables that appear together in the scope of a feature.
+In contrast, when $\theta_i=0$ for some $i$, the corresponding feature ``disappears" from the model and, as a consequence, the interactions between the variables in its scope also vanish.
 Thus, the notion of independence is related to setting certain parameters to $0$.
 The set of all features $F$ in a log-linear model, allows for any marginal, conditional or context-specific independence query to be verified.

-Let us formalize this idea first for the (strictly) context-specific case, and show how the other types of (in)dependencies can be deduced from it.
+First, we will formalize this idea for the (strictly) context-specific case, and show how the other types of (in)dependencies can be deduced from it.

 Given a context $x_U$, a (strictly) context-specific independence of the form $\ci{X_i}{X_j}{x_U}_F$ is verified, firstly, by considering all features in $F$ that are ``compatible'' with $x_U$, i.e.,

 that is, for every variable $X_u$ in the context $x_U$ that is also in the context of $f$ (represented by $S_f$), it is the case that their assigned values in the context $x_U$ and in feature $f$ are equal.